 Insects to watch for this time of year include aphids, spider mites and thrip.

-by removing any obviously bad leaves or with fungicides such as Sulfur or Serenade.
+Diseases can be treated by removing any obviously bad leaves or with fungicides such as Sulfur or Serenade.

-with products such as Neem or Spinosad or a healthy dose of ladybugs.
+Insects can be managed with products such as Neem or Spinosad or a healthy dose of ladybugs.
 Fungicides and insecticides should be applied in the evening, when pollinators are absent and temperatures are cooler.
 Roses should be well hydrated prior spraying any pesticide.
 The best way to water roses is slowly and deeply, at the base of the plant.
 Watering overhead encourages disease problems.

-the time to feed your roses.
+Mid to late July is the time to feed your roses.
 Choose a fertilizer such as Mile-Hi Rose Food or Fertilome Rose and Flower Food.
 These organic fertilizers promote healthy soil, strong canes and vigorous blooming.
 Keeping your roses pruned, fed and hydrated is the best defense against bugs and fungus.

 Finally, know don’t guess.
 What looks like a disease may actually be an insect or a nutrient deficiency.
 Bring us a sample of the problem you’re having.
 We’ll diagnosis it and come up with recommendations to solve your rose and plant issues.